VladimirMarkelov/utf8string/README.md

 A C library to manipulate UTF-8 strings.
 It uses the external library [utf8proc](https://github.com/JuliaLang/utf8proc).

 ## Compatibility
 The library was developed on Windows using MinGW toolkit.
-It works without any issues on Linux (tested on Ubuntu 16.04).
+It works without any issues on Linux (tested on Ubuntu 16.04 LTS).

 ## Basic functions